Ocean-Intelligent-Forecasting/XiHe-GlobalOceanForecasting/README.md

 - [**ERA5**](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form): 10m wind field of **u, v**.
 - [**GLORYS12 Reanalysis**](https://data.marine.copernicus.eu/product/GLOBAL_MULTIYEAR_PHY_001_030/files?subdataset=cmems_mod_glo_phy_my_0.083deg_P1D-m_202311) : including **ocean temperature**, **salinity**, **the zonal and meridional components of ocean currents** with a total of 23 layers (i.e.: the 1st layer: 0.49m, the 3rd layer: 2.65m, the 5th layer: 5.08m, the 7th layer: 7.93m, the 9th layer: 11.41m, the 11th layer: 15.81m, the 13th layer: 21.60m, the 15th layer: 29.44m, the 17th layer: GLORYS, the 19th layer: 55.76m, the 21st layer: 77.85m, the 22nd layer: 92.32m, the 23rd layer: 109.73m, the 24th layer: 130.67m, the 25th layer: 155.85m, the 26th layer: 186.13m, the 27th layer: 222.48m, the 28th layer: 266.04m, the 29th layer: 318.31m, the 30th layer: 380.21m, the 31st layer: 453.94m, the 32nd layer: 541.09m, and the 33rd layer: 643.57m)，and **sea surface height above geoid**.

-> The main training data of Xihe is the GLORYS12 reanalysis.
+> The main training data of Xihe is the GLORYS12 reanalysis，which is from 1993 to 2019.
 We also support other ocean data as initial fields, but **the actual depth of the input data layers needs to correspond to the above selected depth**.

 ### Input data